enfeizhan/clusteror/README.rst

 .. image:: tests/original_problem.png

-Then you really scratch your head to see this is really the best K-Means can
+Unfortunately this is the best K-Means can do and you probably scratch you head wondering what you can do to solve this seemingly straightforward problem.
-do:

 .. image:: tests/bad_kmeans.png